ronbarak/Prometheus-Basics/README.md

 # What are metrics and why is it important?

 Metrics in layman terms is a standard for measurement.
-What we want to measure depends from application to application.
+What we want to measure differs from application to application.
 For a web server it can be request times, for a database it can be CPU usage or number of active connections etc.

 Metrics play an important role in understanding why your application is working in a certain way.
 If you run a web application and someone comes up to you and says that the application is slow.
 You will need some information to find out what is happening with your application.
 For example the application can become slow when the number of requests are high.
 If you have the request count metric you can spot the reason and increase the number of servers to handle the heavy load.
-Whenever you are defining the metrics for your application you must put on your detective hat and ask this question **what all information will be important for me to debug if any issue occurs in my application?**
+Whenever you are defining the metrics for your application you must put on your detective hat and ask this question **what information will be important for me to help debugging - if any issue occurs in my application?**

-Analogy: I always use this analogy to simply understand what a monitoring system does.
+Analogy: I use this analogy to understand what a monitoring system does.
 When I was young I wanted to grow tall and to measure it I used height as a metric.
-I asked my dad to measure my height everyday and keep a table of my height on each day.
+I asked my dad to measure my height every day and keep a table of my height on each day.
 So in this case my dad is my monitoring system and the metric was my height.

 # Basic Architecture of Prometheus